University Mall (Illinois)

 University Mall is a shopping mall in Carbondale, Illinois, United States.
 Opened in 1974, it originally featured JCPenney and Sears as its major anchor stores, the latter taking the place of a Britt's discount store which never opened for business.
 The mall received multiple expansions in the 1980s and 1990s, adding Meis (sold to Elder-Beerman in 1989), Venture Stores, and Famous-Barr.
 Sears moved to the then Illinois Centre Mall and was replaced by Montgomery Ward.
 Venture, Elder-Beerman, and Montgomery Ward all closed throughout the 1990s, with the former becoming K's Merchandise Mart until 2007, while Famous-Barr became Macy's in 2006.
 The mall has seen several closures in stores throughout the 21st century, including both Macy's and JCPenney.
-The remaining mall tenants include Ross Dress for Less, Illinicare Health, and SIH Medical Group.
+The remaining mall tenants include Ross Dress for Less, Hot Topic, Illinicare Health, and SIH Medical Group.
 University Mall is managed by Namdar Realty Group.